-The 9 Best Ways To Detect Fake Followers & Influencers
+9 Ways To Detect Fake Instagram Influencers & Followers

 For the latest influencer marketing news, resources, and case studies, subscribe to our weekly newsletter.

-The Savvy Marketer’s Guide: How To Detect Fake Influencers & Followers
+How To Find Fake Influencers & Followers On Instagram

 Companies or individuals create fake Instagram accounts to sell (and resell) their follows, likes, and comments.
 These are often dubbed “bots” as in order to deceive Instagram into thinking the accounts are real, they mimic the activity of real users.
-Influencers seeking to “improve” their appearance on Instagram (oftentimes in hopes of appearing larger or more popular in order to secure paid brand sponsorships) can purchase fake followers, likes, and comments from these various online and app providers.
+Influencers seeking to “improve” their appearance on Instagram (oftentimes in hopes of appearing more popular in order to secure paid brand sponsorships) can purchase fake followers, likes, and comments from these various online sellers.

-9 Ways To Spot Fake Followers On Instagram
+9 Ways To Spot Fake Influencers On Instagram

 There are a number of ways to conduct manual fake follower and engagement audits on Instagram influencer accounts.
-The following tips are meant to help marketers gain a better sense of whether an influencer has paid for engagement or followers, but these guidelines are not intended to be foolproof or conclusive.
+The following tips will help marketers notice red flags that an influencer has paid for engagement or followers, but these guidelines are not intended to be foolproof.
 Like various aspects of influencer marketing, spotting fake followers is nuanced and can be affected by a myriad of factors.

 Evaluating engagement rates (total # of likes + comments / total followers) is one way to gain a baseline understanding of how reactive an influencer’s audience is.
 However, engagement rate ranges will vary depending on a number of factors (e.g. size, type of influencer).

 An engagement rate that’s either unusually high or low in relation to an influencer’s total followers and/or industry norms may indicate that an influencer has bought fake engagement.
-Another giveaway is post engagement that is too consistent (i.e. the same or meticulously consistent engagement rate for each post) -- posts from authentic influencers tend to vary in engagement.
+Another giveaway: post engagement that is too consistent (i.e. the same or meticulously consistent engagement rate for each post).
+Instagram posts from authentic influencers tend to vary in engagement.